NovaVoidHowl/CVR_Mods/CONTRIBUTING.md

 All indents (C#, yaml etc.) are set to 2 spaces
 All lines (for any file, excluding License files) must not exceed 120 characters in length

+Exceptions: Markdown tables are permitted to be over the line length limit

 ## Files that are not open to contributions

 The following files are used to enforce project standards and are not open to contributions,